 Your nervous system operates like a sophisticated alarm system, constantly scanning for threats and responding accordingly.
 When deadlines loom or conflicts arise, your body activates the same survival mechanisms our ancestors used to escape physical danger.
 The challenge lies in the fact that modern stressors rarely require the fight-or-flight response, yet your body remains in a heightened state of alert.

 This physiological response creates a cascade of effects throughout your entire system.
-Your breathing becomes shallow, your muscles tense, your digestive system slows down, and your immune function decreases.
+Your breathing becomes shallow, your muscles tense, your digestive system slows down, and your immune function may decrease.
 Recognizing these patterns empowers you to interrupt the cycle before it overwhelms your capacity to cope effectively.

 Breath Work Techniques That Transform Your Workday